 What if the right test isn’t the SSAT but the ISEE?

-Prometric testing centers offer the ISEE under similarly customizable conditions for a fee.
+Prometric testing centers offer both the ISEE and the SSAT under similarly customizable conditions for a fee.
 Students should note that at Prometric centers, they may be among test-takers varying in age.
 Unlike the Flex test, though, the ISEE is taken on a computer, which means the essay will be typed by default and does not require the accommodation.
 Prometric sites also require that a parent or guardian stay at the testing center for the duration of the test.

 Whether a test is taken at a school or with an educational consultant, on a standard date or on an arranged date, or with a typical group or individually, just be sure it’s the right test, taken on the right day, in the right way.